 Give your pet a thorough anti-tick and flea groom.
-As a general approach, you can begin by brushing them well with a flea comb.
+As a general approach, you can begin by brushing them well with a tooth comb or a flea comb.
 You can locate and pick out many of the parasites this way.
 It will also give you an idea as to how bad the infestation is.

-HUFT Tip: Once you pick out a tick or a flea, don’t just throw it out the window or in your surroundings.
-It will come back to your pet.
-You kill it by dropping it in a container with a soapy solution.
-Or in the case of fleas, squish them with your nail before dropping them in soapy water.
+HUFT Tip: Once you pick out a tick or a flea, remember to kill it by dropping it in a container with a soapy solution.
+This is because they have a habit of coming back to your pet.
+In the case of fleas, squish them with your nail before dropping them in soapy water.

 Step 2: Pre-bath massage

 Before your pet’s bath, you could use natural pet-safe oil to massage onto your pet’s coat.
 You can also use our anti tick and flea powder which pierces and dehydrates ticks, fleas and their eggs.
 You can use this as a preventive measure (explained below) as well as for a day or two before your pet’s bath.